Chart Color Schemes

 Whyalla Playford ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Whyalla Playford, as per the census conducted on Tuesday 28 June 2016, showed below average cultural diversity.
-It had 83.5% of its population born in Australia, with 89.8% being Australian citizens and 94.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 44.2% of Whyalla Playford's population.
+Whyalla Playford, as per data from the Australian Bureau of Statistics Census 2016, had a population with 83.5% born in Australia, 89.8% being citizens, and 94.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 44.2% of the population.
+The category 'Other' showed an overrepresentation, comprising 0.7% compared to 0.6% in the Rest of SA.

 Frequently Asked Questions - Diversity